 We also consider it important that every trainee teacher understands what cognitive science tells us about how learning takes place in the human mind.
 We therefore place great emphasis on cognitive load theory and how it can be used to help students retain knowledge in their long term memory.
 This allows you as a teacher to help your students to learn more and succeed further at school and beyond.

 The course should provide you with the strongest of foundations so that you have the best possible start to your teaching career.
-To date, all of our trainees have secured teaching jobs on completion of their training with the vast majority passing with the 'outstanding' grade.
+Our trainees have a very high success rate in securing teaching jobs on completion of their training with a large number of them passing with the 'outstanding' grade.

 As part of our selection process we provide you with: